Prince Edward Island National Park is a Canadian National Park run by Parks Canada.

 Is Green Gables A Part Of The PEI National Park?

-Technically, Anne of Green Gables Heritage Place is actually a part of the Cavendish section of the Prince Edward Island national park.
+Technically, Anne of Green Gables Heritage Place is actually a part of the Cavendish section of the Prince Edward Island National Park.

-Parks Canada bought the house and surrounding land from the MacNeill family (Montgomery’s cousins).
+Parks Canada bought the house and the surrounding land from the MacNeill family (Montgomery’s cousins).
 It was only once the family decided to move out that Parks Canada reworked it to look like Green Gables.

 Brackley – Dalvay Beach Section

-This is probably the largest section of the PEI National Park.
-It’s balled the Brackley-Dalvay section, but it encapsulates so much more than just those beaches.
+It’s called the Brackley-Dalvay section, but it encapsulates so much more than just those beaches.

 Covehead Lighthouse & Harbour